lue-bird/lider/README.md

         hmph _"૮₍ ˶•⤙•˶ ₎ა_
         I swear you'll get that back _"૮₍ •⤙•˶_
       - <REN> _i'm stuffed _(◍•ᴗ•◍)__
-  - <TODO> just ate. please clean up the {blood}.
-Then we can talk
-  - small hints of sadness and anger towards <BIRD> in previous conversations
+  - NPCs give small hints of sadness and anger towards BIRD in previous conversations
-      - where did <> go?
-      - _other euphemisms for death of acquaintances_
+      - where did <...> go? and _other euphemisms for death of acquaintances_
-  - <BIRD (DEAD HUNGRY)>
+  - <BIRD>
     i want to live
     ...
     i'm damn hungry
     gib food
     i'm starving
-    gib that one
+    gib that one!
-    _gib das da!_
     i'm starving
-    i'm hungryyyyy
+    hungryyyyy!
       - BIRD can fend off eating others multiple times
+      - <REN> does recognize your appearance but thinks you might just be disguised as you
+          - <BIRD> TODO you try to reason with them that you're the real
-      - BIRD only comes to know BIRD has eaten multiple others later like <REN>'s oh
+      - BIRD only comes to know BIRD has eaten multiple others later like from the same species as REN
+      - <BIRDFATHER>
+        just ate. please clean up the {blood}.
+Then we can talk TODO convo
+      - <BIRD>
+        oh
         that's brutally sad
-        no matter what i do i hurt others more than i bring happiness

-        and didn't i end a ton of lives just by having lived up until this point?
+        no matter what i do i hurt others more than i bring happiness and didn't i end a ton of lives just by having lived up until this point?
         _?_
         how come i never noticed
         _???_
         i knew i had the desire to
         _well, there are no memories_

-        _???_

         and, ...

         and i want to live
-          - self-report
-            die
-            hurt others in the process
+        | die and hurt others in the process
-          - live
-            hurt others in the process
+        | live and hurt others in the process
         _asking    asking   how #### feel_
         _ones labelled a burden to us_
         _ones labelled harmful to us   how they feel_ _it's painful    it only matters to a fixed point   how they feel_
-  - <REN> does recognize your appearance but thinks you might just be disguised as you
-      - <BIRD> TODO you try to reason with them that you're the real you
+  - <NARRATOR>
+    (TODO into dialog) points you to hopeful stuff prominent in safe spots etc in the world and tells you some other sad peep did this.
+    Later gets caught by the player placing symbols like that hopeful thing.
+    When it breaks down it hurts more
+  - rule of thumb
+    for every viewpoint you adapt you must be able to define a line where you step back from it otherwise it becomes like a religion and you like a useful tool
   - TODO include scarf = neck carpet, bouquet = tares, water = fried snow
   - TODO include This works most of the time... . . . so let's just round that up to all of the time and continue
   - ? names of characters and you change in first minor, sometimes major way based on influence and feelings